Skip to content

 Request a new grit bin

-To request a new grit bin for your local area, where one is not already in place, you must submit a request to your local councillor.
-Councillors can be contacted via email or in person at their local surgeries.
-Please use the Find your councillor tool and enter your post code, to find your local ward councillor, their contact details and surgery times.
+To request a new grit bin for your local area, where one is not already in place, you must submit a request to your local Councillor.
+You can find your Councillor, their contact details and surgery times using Your ward and entering your post code.

 For the latest information on gritting